-Verification of Achievement Record_AIV Report (VAR) This document is used by the IQA to record the outcomes of their sampling activities and provide feedback to the tutor/assessor.
-Verification Sampling Plan (VSP) A summary of the learners, units and assessors included in the IQA sample, including a rationale for the size and content
+IQA_AIV Report (VAR/AIV) This document is used by both the IQA and AIV to record the outcomes of their sampling activities and provide feedback to the tutor/assessor.
+Verification Sampling Plan (VSP) A summary of the learners, units and assessors included in the IQA sample, including a rationale for the size and content of the sample selected.

-Authorised Internal Verifiers (AIVs)
+Authorised Internal Verifiers(AIVs)

 Where a Provider has demonstrated robust internal quality systems in delivering Open Awards qualifications over a period of time, and whose internal quality assurers meet minimum requirements for the role, we may consider recommending named individuals to apply to be an Authorised Internal Verifier (AIV).
-An AIV is authorised to make verify assessment decisions and directly claim credit certificates for learners from Open Awards.
+An AIV is authorised to verify assessment decisions and directly claim credit certificates for learners from Open Awards.